 Codes and Standards

-Most municipalities have their own building codes or are subject to statewide, countrywide, or other jurisdictional building codes. biasa, these codes are based either in part or entirely on one of the three nationally recognized model building codes, which are referenced below.
+Most municipalities have their own building codes or are subject to statewide, countrywide, or other jurisdictional building codes.
+Comunemente, these codes are based either in part or entirely on one of the three nationally recognized model building codes, which are referenced below.
 As such, the owner of a proposed tower usually will not be issued a building permit unless the design and construction conform to the provisions of the municipal building code or is granted a variance accepting other criteria.
 If the construction of a tower is proposed in a jurisdiction where there is no building code, a model building code containing such provisions can be used as guidance.
-Sebagai tambahan, nationally recognized standards are available for use in the design and construction of towers.
+Inoltre, nationally recognized standards are available for use in the design and construction of towers.
 Having knowledge of which code or standard was used in the design and construction of a tower can be very useful to risk management personnel in evaluating the tower.

 The four nationally recognized model